Can I Shock Pool After Adding Calcium? Safe Timing Guide

 Quick Answer

 Yes, you can shock your pool after adding calcium hardness increaser.
-Wait 2-4 hours for the calcium to fully circulate and dissolve before adding shock to prevent chemical interactions and ensure even distribution.
+Wait 15-30 minutes for the calcium to fully circulate and dissolve before adding shock to ensure even distribution.
+Calcium and chlorine do not chemically interact, so there is no need to wait 2-4 hours.

 Safe Timing Protocol for Adding Shock After Calcium